priyachakradhari/priyachakradhari/README.md

 ---

 ## About Me
+- B.E. in Computer Science (2021–2025) with a growing interest in data analytics and data science.

 - Data science enthusiast with a foundation in Python, SQL, and analytics.

 - Experienced in cleaning and transforming data for exploratory analysis.